qu1x/mif/README.md

 ## Library

-MIF creation and serialization is implemented via the `Mif` structure.
+MIF creation and serialization is implemented for the `Mif` structure.

 Disable default features like `cli` and `bin` to reduce dependencies: